-Ensure the Software Staff have recently attended FOSS training and that a core set of relevant FOSS topics are covered.
+Ensure the Software Staff have recently attended FOSS training and that a core set of relevant FOSS topics are were covered in the training.
 The intent is to ensure a core base level set of topics are covered but a typical training program would likely be more comprehensive than what is required here.